 The isthmus of Gibraltar, in the south of Andalusia, the southernmost province of Spain, became a British possession on its capture by a mixed British and Dutch naval and military force in 1704.

-By the Treaty of Utrecht, which ended the War of the Spanish Succession, Spain ceded Gibraltar to Great Britain in perpetuity.
+By the Treaty of Utrecht, ending the War of the Spanish Succession, Spain ceded Gibraltar to Great Britain in perpetuity.

-The cession of Gibraltar to Great Britain did not reconcile the Spanish monarchy and establishment to the permanent loss of Gibraltar and, during the 18th Century, frequent diplomatic initiatives were conducted by Spain to recover Gibraltar and two major attempts were made by Spain to recover Gibraltar by military means, one in 1727 and the other in 1779.
+The cession of Gibraltar to Great Britain did not reconcile the Spanish monarchy and establishment to the permanent loss of Gibraltar and, during the 18th Century, frequent diplomatic initiatives were conducted by Spain to recover Gibraltar.
+Two major attempts were made by Spain to recover Gibraltar by military means, one in 1727 and the other in 1779.

 With the capture of Gibraltar by the British in 1704, the Spanish population left.
 Under British rule a new population established itself, mainly Jewish refugees from around the Mediterranean area and settlers from the Italian city of Genoa.
 There was a substantial British military garrison on Gibraltar from 1704.